fugue/regula/docs/src/configuration.md

   -o, --only strings            Rule IDs or names to run.
 All other rules will be excluded.
 Can be specified multiple times.
   -s, --severity string         Set the minimum severity that will result in a non-zero exit code. (default "unknown")
-      --sync                    Fetch rules and configuration from Fugue
+      --sync                    Fetch rules and configuration from Fugue --var-file strings        Paths to .tfvars or .json files to be used while evaluating Terraform HCL source code.
 ```

 To create the configuration file, run `regula init [input...] [flags]`.
 An easy way to setup the configuration file is to use `regula run` to figure out which options you want to set: